ROBMYERS1856/University-of-Minnesota-/README.md

 Write Bash scripts to automate security and operating systems tasks

-Last, you should be prepared to succesfully complete the CompTIA certification
+Last, you should be prepared to succesfully complete the **CompTIA Security +** certification